cybera/synthi/manual/src/sections/StreamTransformations.md

 As long as your data isn't too big, you should prefer basic Transformations.
-They have enough flexibility to allow you to read/write the data any way you need (via custom `loaders` and `writers`, and in most cases, all you will need to do is map your input parameters to ADI datasets.
+They have enough flexibility to allow you to read/write the data any way you need (via custom `loaders` and `writers`, and in most cases, all you will need to do is map your input parameters to Synthi datasets.

 But what happens if your dataset is too big to fit in memory?
 You could write a specialized Transformation class that processes the data in a way that you don't